AvaloniaUI/avalonia-docs/docs/get-started/test-drive/conclusion.md

 title: Conclusion
 ---

-This section has introduced you to some of the _Avalonia UI_ concepts and techniques.
+This section has introduced you to some of the Avalonia concepts and techniques.

 ## What Next?